intarchboard/program-rfced-future/draft-iab-rfcefdp-rfced-model.md

 ## Roles and Processes

-Publication of RFCs shall be continue to be handled by the RFC Production Center (RPC) function in accordance with high-level policies currently in force or yet to be defined following the processes specified in the foregoing sections of this document.
+Publication of RFCs shall continue to be handled by the RFC Production Center (RPC) function in accordance with high-level policies currently in force or yet to be defined following the processes specified in the foregoing sections of this document.